 Going from a career as a lawyer, into a career in tech didn’t come with as steep a learning curve as you’d think because at her first internship at an internet provider and one of her tasks was to be an expert witness for cloud computing.
 So she needed to explain what cloud computing was to judges in Brazil.
 This meant she needed to not only learn what cloud computing was but how to translate it in a way that everyone can grasp the concept and make an informed decision regarding it.

 This is quite a challenge!

-There are people who are not experts in technology, making important decisions about it, so communicating and bridging all those complex technical concepts clearly is very important.
+Some people are not technology experts and are the ones making important decisions about it, so communicating and bridging all those complex technical concepts is very important.
 She calls it “everyday language” because those complex topics are embedded in our daily life, it’s more than making it clear in layman’s terms, but making it clear in everyday life.
 You have algorithms and AI in most of the day-to-day activities and most people aren’t even aware, which means the translation of tech into everyday terms is essential because it is fully integrated into our lives and that understanding needs to be there.

 This early experience certainly set the stage for her to be a part of the 17 Rooms initiative…